A Gas Production Unit, or GPU, is actually two pieces of equipment joined together inside one housing: a line heater and a horizontal separator.

-A gas production unit may be a 2" or 3"phase vessel.
+A gas production unit may be a 2- or 3-phase vessel.
 A 2-phase vessel separates gas and liquids.
-A 3-phase GPU separate gas, water, and oil.
+A 3-phase GPU separates gas, water, and oil.
 The separation is accomplished in the high-pressure horizontal separator side of the vessel.

 The size of the GPU needed will depend on the expected flow rate.
-This chart shows common sizes and the gas flow rates that it can handle.
-This will be useful when sizing Kimray products to be used on this equipment.
+This chart below shows common sizes and the gas flow rates that it can handle.
+This is be useful when sizing Kimray products to be used on this equipment.

 Flow Path through the GPU Line Heater and Separator